 Can infrared saunas be used outside?

 Infrared saunas can be installed indoors or outdoors.
-While there are pros and cons to each location, it really depends on where your preference for use.
+While there are pros and cons to each location, it really depends on your preference for use.

 Where to put the infrared sauna outside.